kemapak/css-fundamentals/00-introduction/README.md

 CSS in other words, Cascading Style Sheets is one of member of web trinity along with HTML and JavaScript.
 These are the core languages we use to create our web based application and sites.
 CSS is a programming language with a core purpose and capability of styling our applications that use to create with markup languages like HTML, XML, MathML and so forth.
+CSS is the language that styles how our applications look!

 CSS is usually hated by web engineers because of its complex and mysterious behavior.
 It is very hard to build and fix layouts, styles.
 That is mainly because the CSS of an application is build by people who does not understand and know